Chande Momentum Oscillator: Settings & Chart Behavior

 CMO is most useful when you want a simple read on momentum that can be compared across instruments and timeframes.
 When the oscillator is high and staying high, buyers are consistently winning each period on net.
 When it is low and staying low, sellers are consistently winning each period on net.
+For a related perspective that measures bar-by-bar buying and selling pressure through the relationship between open and close rather than close-to-close changes, see the QStick indicator.
 When it chops around zero, net momentum is weak and signals need more filtering.

 How it is calculated